UNES97/TRELLIS-3D-API/README.md

-# TRELLIS Microsoft - Dockerized Application by @UNES97
+# TRELLIS Microsoft - Dockerized FastAPI by [UNES97](https://github.com/UNES97)

-This repository contains a Dockerized implementation of Microsoft TRELLIS.
+This repository contains a Dockerized implementation of the Microsoft TRELLIS API using FastAPI.

 ## Prerequisites